arcticblizzard/Coinmarch/docs/player-introduction/campaign-frame.md

 === "Classes"

-    Kolnmark welcomes adventurers of every calling—choose whichever class speaks to you, but note that those whose roles normally serve law or station will need a compelling fall from grace to walk these streets.
+    Coinmarch welcomes adventurers of every calling—choose whichever class speaks to you, but note that those whose roles normally serve law or station will need a compelling fall from grace to walk these streets.

     Your journey begins with a Basic Career, reflecting the skills and experiences that shaped your early life.
 As the story unfolds and your reputation grows, you’ll advance into a Second Career, building on your strengths or exploring a new path.
 Eventually, you’ll unlock the opportunity to pursue a Specialized Career—a prestigious, high-tier role that represents your character’s mastery, unique talents, and place within Coinmarch’s shifting power structure.

     [:octicons-arrow-right-24: Learn more](/Coinmarch/player-introduction/character-creation/basic-careers)

+    __A Note About Magic:__ Magic in Coinmarch is tightly regulated: all scrolls are to be registered and embossed with the official seal of the City.
+Any scroll found without the seal is confiscated, and its holder set to face steep consequences.
+Those with predilictions towards magic are generally distrusted and if caught weilding unlicensed magic are either exiled or conscripted into an eager mercenary company's magical regiment.

 ## Principles